TGDragonIDM/LuciferFilter-RoboT/README.md

 - Thanks to [Pyrogram](https://github.com/pyrogram/pyrogram)
 - Thanks To [RSR](https://github.com/RSR-TG-Info)
 - Thanks To [Joelkb](https://github.com/Joelkb)
-- Thanks To [PR0FESS0R 99](https://github.com/Pr0fess0r99) Who Have Edited And Modified This Repo As Now It Is.
-(It's ME 😂)
+- Thanks To [PR0FESS0R 99](https://github.com/Pr0fess0r99) Who Have Edited And Modified This Repo As Now It Is (It's ME 😂)

 ### Support